CorrugatedGames/spellwriters/README.md

 #### Art

 Art is currently based on 7souls RPG assets.
 Eventually these will be replaced.
+For now, the raw assets can be found [here](https://github.com/CorrugatedGames/spellwriters-art).
+Filtered out versions will be in this repo.

 ### Creating a New Page